nkie009/love-phoebe/README.md

 This is a skincare product e commerce for further client, the website can view products and add to cart.
 Added in user login and sign up function.

-- Here is some of the screenshot of my game:
+- Here are some screenshots of the website:
   [screenshot1](screenshots/ScreenShot1.png)
   [screenshot2](screenshots/ScreenShot2.png)
   [screenshot3](screenshots/ScreenShot3.png)